GluuFederation/docs-ce-prod/3.0.2/source/operation/fluentd.md

 </Fluency>
 ```

-Simplest configuration could be like this ` <Fluency name="fluency" tag="oxTrust_Fluency"/>`
+The simplest configuration could be like this: ` <Fluency name="fluency" tag="oxTrust_Fluency"/>`

 By default, FluencyAppender will connect to  `127.0.0.1:24224` .

 !!!Note:
-    Please make sure to open the required ports like `24224` and `24230`
+    Make sure to open required ports like `24224` and `24230`

-For more about configuration, read [log4j fluency plugin documentation](https://github.com/wywygmbh/log4j-plugin-fluency).
+For more about configuration, read the [log4j fluency plugin documentation](https://github.com/wywygmbh/log4j-plugin-fluency).

-4. Update the FluentD configuration file (e.g  `/etc/td-agent/td-agent.conf` ) by adding  `yourTag`
+4. Update the FluentD configuration file (e.g  `/etc/td-agent/td-agent.conf` ) by adding  `yourTag` as shown below:

 ```
 <match oxTrust_Fluency>